vero-nika-2828/GlottoLotto_Matching-game/README.md

 2. I want to be able to quickly identify where I can find different elements of the website and get to them
 3. I want to be able to read instructions on how to play this game
 4. I want to be able to play a game suitable for my level
+5. I want to be able to play the game on variety of devices effortlessly
-5. I want to see whether I am improving
+6. I want to see whether I am improving
-6. I want to be able to return to main menu easily
+7. I want to be able to return to main menu easily
-7. I want to be able to replay the game of the same level
+8. I want to be able to replay the game of the same level
-8. I want the new game to have the cards in different places so it doesnt become too easy to find a match
+9. I want the new game to have the cards in different places so it doesn't become too easy to find a match
-8. I want to see clearly what I seleceted
+10. I want to see clearly what I seleceted
-9. I want to know how to pronounce each word
+11. I want to know how to pronounce each word
-10. I want to know when I got the match
+12. I want to know when I got the match
-11. I want to know when I didnt get the match
+13. I want to know when I didn't get the match
-12. I want to get a chance to memorise the position of the cards I selected
+14. I want to get a chance to memorise the position of the cards I selected
-13. I want to see how much time I have left to finish the game
+15. I want to see how much time I have left to finish the game
-14. I want to see how many turns I have taken
+16. I want to see how many turns I have taken
-15. I want to know whether I won or lost when the game is finished
+17. I want to know whether I won or lost when the game is finished
-16. I want to see my score
+18. I want to see my score
-17. I want to keep track of my score
+19. I want to keep track of my score
-18. I want it to be clear that when my score gets saved
+20. I want it to be clear that when my score gets saved
-19. I want to be able to control the music of the game
+21. I want to be able to control the music of the game

 ### Returning Visitor Goals

-20. I want to be able to directly to play the game
+22. I want to be able to directly to play the game
-21. I want to see my scores
+23. I want to see my scores
-22. I want to be able to progress in the game
+24. I want to be able to progress in the game

 ### Site owner's Goals

-23. I want to ensure that users know what this game is for and how to play it
+25. I want to ensure that users know what this game is for and how to play it
-24. I want to make it obvious to the user wherre to find each element of the website
+26. I want to make it obvious to the user wherre to find each element of the website
-25. I want user to be able to navigate to the main menu easily
+27. I want user to be able to navigate to the main menu easily
-26. I want users to enjoy the game and keep the difficulty to their level
+28. I want users to enjoy the game and keep the difficulty to their level
-27. I want returning users to go directly to the game
+29. I want returning users to go directly to the game
-28. I want users to be able to re-play the game of the same difficulty
+30. I want users to be able to re-play the game of the same difficulty
-29. I want to make the game interesting for users by changing the position of cards with each new game
+31. I want to make the game interesting for users by changing the position of cards with each new game
-30. I want users to have enough time memorise where each card is placed
+32. I want users to have enough time memorise where each card is placed
-31. I want them to indicate to the users when they did or did not find the match
+33. I want them to indicate to the users when they did or did not find the match
-32. I want users to be able to practice pronunciation
-33. I wnat to make it easy for users to learn different concepts
 34. I want users to be able to practice pronunciation
+35. I wnat to make it easy for users to learn different concepts
+36. I want users to be able to practice pronunciation
-35. I want users to see that they are improving
+37. I want users to see that they are improving
-36. I want to challenge the user by giving them time limit
+38. I want to challenge the user by giving them time limit
-37. I want users to see how many turns they have taken during the game
+39. I want users to see how many turns they have taken during the game
-38. I want users to have some background music if they wish to listen to it
+40. I want users to have some background music if they wish to listen to it